Do you need a VPN for Secure Email in a Wireless Hotspot?

 - Most web sites that you use that deal in sensitive information will allow you to login securely over SSL so that your web sessions are secured and cannot be eavesdropped upon.

 Of course, if you need other types of communication which are not SSL-enabled to be secure, or if you need access to information behind a company firewall, then a VPN will be invaluable for you.
-Otherwise, SSL-enabled connections provide as much or more security and protect against forgetfulness.
+Otherwise, SSL-enabled connections provide as good security and protect against forgetfulness.

 What does LuxSci provide?